 Love of French leads to adventure, broader perspective

 French major Rediet Medhane, '19, sees language as a powerful tool to connect with people across cultures.
-Last fall, she experienced this firsthand as she studied on Reunion Island, a French island in the Indian Ocean that she says has "a beautiful mix of European, Asian and African cultures and peoples."
+In fall 2017, she experienced this firsthand as she studied on Reunion Island, a French island in the Indian Ocean that she says has "a beautiful mix of European, Asian and African cultures and peoples."

 During her time as an exchange student, she was able to explore, learn and grow.

 "I visited sandy beaches, swam with whales, hiked up active volcanoes, swam under waterfalls, attended music and religious festivals, and much more," she says.

 Medhane's understanding of the French language broadened, and she gained a deeper love for her area of study.

 "I learned new and fascinating things about French history and literature that only inspired me to pursue deeper knowledge and immersion," she says.
 "There is something powerful in being able to speak with someone in their native tongue, and I love how much more open my world is simply because I speak a second language."

 Medhane is also majoring in math, and she hopes to incorporate that into her career by teaching French or math abroad in French-speaking Africa.
 She was inspired to teach in Africa because her parents are immigrants from Ethiopia.
 After she graduates, Medhane plans to pursue a master in teaching degree at Whitworth.